mikebull/DSA/README.md

 ## How to Run

-Currently, the best way to run the immplentations/programs is first confirm you have NUnit install via Nuget in Visual Studio, then run the tests in the test suite.
+Currently, the best way to run the immplentations/programs is first confirm you have NUnit installed via Nuget in Visual Studio, then run the tests in the test suite.
 The tests will pass.
 Depending on your disposition, this may be exciting.

 A console, char-based visualization frontend for the implementations is planned.